Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 ## Why templates?

-The Quetzal-CoaTL interfaces and components are generic, in the same sense as the Standard Template Library (STL) [2].
+The interfaces and components of Quetzal-CoaTL are designed to be generic, similar to the concept of the Standard Template Library (STL) [2].

-Genericity is what makes Python a friendly language: as a user of a library you don't have to worry too much about the exact types that are manipulated.
+Genericity is what contributes to Python's user-friendly nature, where library users don't need to overly concern themselves with specific types being manipulated.

-Templates in C++ give to the user of a library a similar experience (although that may be another story for the actual developers of the library).
+In C++, templates offer library users a similar experience (though, for the actual developers of the library, it may be a different story altogether).

 ---